xcart/xcart-docs/_pages/kb_en/payments/braintree/braintree_setup.md

   {% endnote %}

   * **Auto settle** : Enable the feature if you want all the requests to be processed through your default merchant account (the predefined **Merchant ID**).
-  * **Braintree invoice number prefix** : Set an invoice prefix to distinguish the orders paid with Braintree from the orders paid with other payment methods if required.
-The set prefix will be added to all orders in X-Cart paid with Braintree.
+  * **Braintree invoice number prefix** : If you use the same account to accept payments from more than one X-Cart stores, use this field to set an invoice number prefix for this store.
+The prefix will serve as an identifier of the store and will help you to avoid errors of the “duplicate invoice number” type.
   * **Kount merchant ID** : Specify your [Kount merchant ID](https://www.kount.com/fraud-detection-software/kount-products "Enabling and Configuring Braintree Payment") if you have it.

 Additional PayPal settings: